Every $25 gets a $35 gift card + donates 25 meals

 In an effort to help curb the unprecedented negative impact on public health and the economy since the start of the pandemic, OBID partnered with Qualaris Healthcare Solutions, UPMC, and the Pennsylvania Restaurant & Lodging Association to create the Oakland Safety Compliance Program – funded with a grant from the Richard King Mellon Foundation.

-Providing resources to the district since July 2020, the program is designed to aid in mitigating the spread of COVID-19 by delivering digital tools that help businesses implement all applicable, up-to-date guidelines from the Center for Disease Control, Pennsylvania Department of Health, and Allegheny County Health Department.
+Providing resources to the district since July 2020, this program was designed to aid in mitigating the spread of COVID-19 by delivering digital tools that help businesses implement all applicable, up-to-date guidelines from the Center for Disease Control, Pennsylvania Department of Health, and Allegheny County Health Department.

-See a complete listing of all the Oakland businesses who are actively implementing safety guidelines as a part of the Oakland Safety Compliance Program here and to learn more about what these incredible businesses are doing to keep their customers and employees safe right now.
-And enter your email address on the site to be kept up-to-date as new businesses are being onboarded every week!
+A list of all businesses still actively implementing safety guidelines as a part of the Oakland Safety Compliance Program can be found here.
+Visit the Support Oakland website to learn more about what these incredible businesses have been doing to keep their customers and employees safe through the pandemic.

 Formed in 1999, the Oakland Business Improvement District is the region’s second largest place management organization in Pittsburgh, representing a diverse group of decision makers including property and business owners, universities, hospitals, city government, community and cultural non-profits.